 '''

-load :: Word32 → Pull Word32 a → Push Block Word32 a
+load :: Word32 \rightarrow Pull Word32 a \rightarrow Push Block Word32 a

 load n arr =

-mkPush m (\lambda wf →
+mkPush m (\lambdawf \rightarrow

-forAll (fromIntegral n') (\lambda tid →
+forAll (fromIntegral n') (\lambdatid \rightarrow

 do

-seqFor (fromIntegral n) (\lambda ix →
+seqFor (fromIntegral n) (\lambdaix \rightarrow

-wf (arr ! (tid + (ixfromIntegral n'))))
+wf (arr ! (tid + (ixfromIntegral n')))

-(tid + (ixfromIntegral n'))))
+(tid + (ixfromIntegral n')))))

 where

 m = len arr

 n' = m 'div' n

 '''

-The results of these optimisations are shown in Figure 14.
+The results of these optimisations are shown in Figure 12.

-6.3.2 Kogge-Stone Scan
+6.3.2 Kogge-stone scan

-Figure 13 illustrates another approach to computing scan.
-The figure shows three stages of this method of implementing scan.
+Figure 11 illustrates another approach to computing scan.
+The figure shows three stages.
 In stage one, the input array is zipped with itself with one element dropped.
 In stage two, the result of the previous stage is zipped with itself with two elements dropped.
-And in general, at stage n, 2^{n-1} .
+In general, at stage n the number of elements dropped is $2^{n-1}$ .
 As with Sklansky, in each stage some values are copied unchanged.
-These unchanged values are the 2^{n-1} first elements.
+These unchanged values are the $2^{n-1}$ first elements.
 This algorithm performs more work than the Sklansky implementation, but it is very regular and therefore interesting to try out on the GPU.